OldAl/cute/README.md

 In renaming we need to consider what information can be discarded and what can be relegated to  a list of file names.
 The list will inform users what is in the episode.
 That will enable the user to select what she wants to watch.

-The most flexible way of renaming is to do it by hand with the aid of file manager, such as Dolphin.
+The most flexible way of renaming is to do it by hand with the aid of a file manager, such as Dolphin.
 Most flexible and most tedious.
 We will attempt to classify schemes for some types of related file names, so that they can be renamed programatically.

 Usually a bunch of files of a serial video will have something in common.
 It turns out that